 As these discussions are informal it should not be necessary for a note taker to be present or for the employee to be accompanied.
-If, however the employee wishes to be accompanied at the discussion, he, or she, may be accompanied by a certified trade union representative or an existing DC employee of their choice.
+If, however the employee wishes to be accompanied at the discussion, they, may be accompanied by a certified trade union representative or an existing WHE employee of their choice.